MetaMask/metamask-desktop/docs/architecture.md

 Some methods still need to be performed in the user's browser, such as displaying a window or changing the extension badge.
 These method calls are sent to the MetaMask extension to be executed in the real browser, and any return values are sent back to MetaMask Desktop.

 These proxy methods are defined in a whitelist in [node-browser](../packages/app/src/app/browser/node-browser.ts).
-A second list of unhanled methods is also maintained which simply logs a warning in the console.
+A second list of unhandled methods is also maintained which simply logs a warning in the console.

 ## Connections